rayancz/Pairs-Trading-Screener/README.md

 # Pairs Trading Screener

-A Python project that uses historical stock price data from Yahoo Finance to identify potentially cointegrated stock pairs and generate basic pairs trading signals.
+A python project that uses historical stock price data from Yahoo Finance to identify potentially cointegrated stock pairs and generate basic pairs trading signals.

 ## What is pairs trading?